ebenezerraph/basic-calculator/README.md

 - Keyboard support for input and operations
 - Error handling for invalid expressions
 - Responsive design for various screen sizes

-## Live Site
-You can access the live version of the Basic Calculator application [here](https://ebenezerraph.github.io/basic-calculator/).

 ## Usage
 The calculator supports basic arithmetic operations (+, -, *, /), and includes the following features: